IRS Compliance While in Collections: A Taxpayer Checklist

 The IRS uses your last known address to make enforcement decisions.
 Failure to update can result in missed notices or enforcement actions that could have been avoided.

-Form 433-A or Form 433-F, and your proposed payment must be realistic based on your actual cash flow and IRS allowable expense standards.
+The IRS will not approve a plan based on verbal promises or estimates.
+You must submit Form 433-A or Form 433-F, and your proposed payment must be realistic based on your actual cash flow and IRS allowable expense standards.

 Common Mistakes That Worsen Your Situation